Television in Ukraine: Broadcasting

 There is a choice between several free-to-air commercial broadcasters as well as the public broadcaster, the Suspilne.
-In addition to its metropolitan asset, Pershyi and an art station, Suspline Kultura, the Suspilne also owns regional stations in all regions of Ukraine.
+In addition to its metropolitan asset, Pershyi and an art station, Suspilne Kultura, the Suspilne also owns regional stations in all regions of Ukraine.
 A national parliamentary channel, Rada, is available too.

 Commercial television is dominated by three major broadcasters: 1+1 media, StarLightMedia and Inter Media Group, which is the smallest Ukrainian major broadcaster.
 One of the main Ukrainian news channels, Channel 5, belongs to a former president of Ukraine, Petro Poroshenko.

 Regional television in Ukraine consists primarily of independently owned networks not affiliated with major broadcasters in each region.

 Subscription television consists of various providers.
 The largest providers are Kyivstar, Viasat and Volia.
 In remote areas, there are many small independent providers that provide either satellite or cable television services.

 Community television launched in mid-2010s to broadcast Euromaidan protests.
 As of 2019, the sector is represented by Hromadske.tv which is an Internet television station.